bbmachad0/bbmachad0/README.md

 ---

-💬 *"Turning data into actionable insights — one pipeline at a time."*
+💬 *“Turning data into meaningful insights, one pipeline at a time.”*